 Building Work which requires a Building Permit or a Demolition Permit.
 This is all work outside 1, 2 and 3 will require a Building Permit from Council Permit Authority.

 We recommend a Form 80 to be submitted to council upon completion of any Category 1 & 2 work with a site plan attached.

-Please also note that permits issued prior to the 1st of January 2017 will expire on the 30th June 2020 unless renewed or completed.
+Please also note that permits issued prior to the 1st of January 2017 due to expire on the 30th June 2020, have now been extended to the 1st January 2021 unless renewed or completed.
 Further information can be found in CBOS' Expired Permits Brochure.